 Another remarkable thing about human language is that it is all about symbols.
 According to Chris Manning, a machine learning professor at Stanford, it is a discrete, symbolic, categorical signaling system.
 This means we can convey the same meaning in different ways (i.e., speech, gesture, signs, etc.) The encoding by the human brain is a continuous pattern of activation by which the symbols are transmitted via continuous signals of sound and vision.

-III.
-Syntactic & Semantic Analysis
+3. Syntactic and Semantic Analysis

 Syntactic analysis (syntax) and semantic analysis (semantic) are the two primary techniques that lead to the understanding of natural language.
 Language is a set of valid sentences, but what makes a sentence valid?
 Syntax and semantics.